Varad2305/Time-Series-Anomaly-Detection/README.md

 |       realTraffic       |   0.398   |  0.223  | 0.045 | 0.020 |  0.091  |   0.036   |  0.033  |  0.013  |   0.032  |
 |        realTweets       |   0.165   |  0.075  | 0.026 | 0.018 |  0.035  |   0.010   |  0.009  |  0.004  |   0.010  |

-2. On the basis of AUC:
+2. On the basis of average AUC:

 | Dataset                 | Our Model | FuseAD | DeepAnT | WG    | AdVec | Skyline | Numenta | HTM Java |
 |-------------------------|-----------|--------|---------|-------|-------|---------|---------|----------|